 Dehydration occurs when more water and fluids leave the body than enter it.
-Even low levels of dehydration can cause headaches, lethargy, and constipation.
+Symptoms of dehydration can include darker urine, headaches, lethargy, dizziness, and constipation.

 The human body is roughly 75 percent water.
 Without this water, it cannot survive.
 Water is found inside cells, within blood vessels, and between cells.